Skip to content

 The ANZACs alone lost 12,000 soldiers killed.

-Though the campaign ultimately ended in defeat, the ANZAC’s experience at Gallipoli had far-reaching consequences at home in Australia and New Zealand.
-The actions of their soldiers, including those who lost their lives, stirred nationalist, patriotic feelings in the public.
+Though the campaign ultimately ended in defeat, the ANZACs' experience at Gallipoli had far-reaching consequences at home in Australia and New Zealand.
+The actions of their soldiers, especially those who lost their lives, stirred nationalist, patriotic feelings in the public.

-At the start of the First World War, Australia and New Zealand were Dominions of the British Empire.
+At the start of the First World War, Australia and New Zealand were Dominions of the British Empire, obliged to aid Great Britain its global war effort.
 This was also the case at the start of the Second World War.

-However, what started at Gallipoli was the formation of Australia and New Zealand as distinct, independent nations, similar to what Canada experienced following the Battle of Vimy Ridge in early 1917.
+What started at Gallipoli was the formation of Australia and New Zealand as distinct, independent nations, with Aussies and Kiwis coming together to work through incredible hardships.

 How is ANZAC Day commemorated?